Arquisoft/viade_en2a/README.md

 María Flórez Miranda

-This is in the new feature branch
+This is in the master

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).